×

 Ensure You Keep Your Heart in Tip-Top Shape

 Heart disease is the leading cause of death in the US, contributing to one in five overall deaths in 2020, or roughly one death every 34 seconds.
-Heart valve disease, also called valvular heart disease, is one such condition that affects roughly 2.5% of the population in America, though it is more common in adults born before 1943 (up to 13%).
+Heart valve disease, also called valvular heart disease, is one such condition that affects roughly 2.5% of the population in America.
+However, it is more common in adults born before 1943 (up to 13%).
 If left untreated or undiagnosed, it can lead to heart failure, cardiac arrest and sudden death.
-Luckily modern medicine has made advances in the treatment of valvular heart disease.
-This article will outline some of the most common types of heart valve disease, signs and symptoms to watch out for and the current best treatments.
+Luckily modern medicine has made advances in treatments like Amvuttra, a medication used for the treatment of the polyneuropathy of hereditary transthyretin-mediated amyloidosis in adults.

 What is Heart Valve Disease?